 Bridge End Garden was created around 1840 by Francis Gibson, a local Quaker businessman who also built the Fry Art Gallery.
 Francis’ daughter Elizabeth married Lewis Fry of Bristol and in 1918 the Fry family leased the Garden to the local council.
 It has been open to the public ever since with entrances off Castle Street, Bridge Street and by the Cricket Field.
 The Garden is open, free to the public, all year except Christmas Day.
-The Walled Garden and Hedge Maze are currently closed due to social distancing issues.
+For the current opening times of the Walled Garden and the Hedge Maze, please contact the Tourist Information Centre on 01799 524002.

 Over time, Bridge End Garden fell into neglect.
 An ambitious restoration project took place between 2003 and 2008.
 The Garden is registered as Grade II* by Historic England.